By Atonement Licensing Advisory · Last reviewed: June 2026

 | 2.
 Price hold and cap | Cap support and renewal uplift for the full term | Always; uncapped uplift is the quiet cost |

 | 3.
-License metric | Move to the metric that fits your real deployment | When processor counts overstate actual use |
+Licence metric | Move to the metric that fits your real deployment | When processor counts overstate actual use |

 | 4.
-Scope and product set | Remove options and packs you never deployed | Before any true-up, checked against the repricing clause |
+Scope and product set | Remove options and packs you never deployed | Before any true up, checked against the repricing clause |

 | 5.
-Support repricing waiver | Neutralize the reduction penalty in writing | When you plan to drop shelfware |
+Support repricing waiver | Neutralise the reduction penalty in writing | When you plan to drop shelfware |

 | 6.
 Audit standstill | Agree no audit during an active negotiation | When an audit letter and a renewal overlap |

 | 7.
-Cloud credits as currency | Take OCI credits instead of a worse license price | When Oracle pushes cloud and you have OCI use |
+Cloud credits as currency | Take OCI credits instead of a worse licence price | When Oracle pushes cloud and you have OCI use |

 | 8.
-Java carve-out | Settle Java SE on a defined population, not all employees | When Java exposure is being bundled in |
+Java carve out | Settle Java SE on a defined population, not all employees | When Java exposure is being bundled in |

 | 9.
-Migration and BYOL rights | Lock the right to move licenses to AWS or Azure | When cloud portability protects future negotiating power |
+Migration and BYOL rights | Lock the right to move licences to AWS or Azure | When cloud portability protects future negotiating power |

 | 10.
-Co-termination | Align renewal dates to negotiate as one event | When multiple Oracle contracts renew apart |
+Co termination | Align renewal dates to negotiate as one event | When multiple Oracle contracts renew apart |

 | 11.
 Termination for convenience | Build an exit on the parts you may not keep | On subscription and cloud lines |